The non-singular Trautman-Kopczy\'nski big-bang model and a torsional spinor description of dark matter: Field Equations

 together with the expression

 Towards carrying through the derivation of our field equations, it is convenient to require the unprimed and primed wave functions to bear algebraic independence throughout spacetime.
 This requirement enables us to rearrange some of the complex conjugate pieces of Eqs. (\ref{5}) and (\ref{6} ) to the extent that the left-right handednesses of the fields become transparently separated.
-We should then expand the whole Riemann term of ( \ref{5}) according to
+We should then expand the whole Riemann term of ( \ref{5}) in agreement with

 whose unprimed X-contributions, by virtue of Eq. (\ref{41}), are expressed as

 and

 Therefore, putting into effect the rearrangement given by (\ref{7}) allows us to work out naively the $\tau R$-couplings that occur in Eq. (\ref{5}).